tidyverse/dplyr/cran-comments.md

 ## Release summary

-This is a patch release to adress request from Luke and Tomas regarding compatibility with R 4.0.0.
+This is a patch release to adress compatibility with R 4.0.0.

 ## Test environments